-*Interpolation of the data in this table for process weight rates up to 60,000 lb/hr shall be accomplished by the use of the equation
+The process weight rates up to 60,000 lb/hr shall be accomplished by the use of the equation:

-E=4.10 P0.67,
+E = 4.10 x P0.67,

 and interpolation and extrapolation of the data for process weight rates in excess of 60,000 lb/hr shall be accomplished by use of the equation

-E=55.0 P0.11—40,

-where E = rate of emission in lb/hr, and
+E= 55.0 X P0.11 - 40where E = rate of emission in lb/hr, and

 P = process weight in tons/hr

 b.
 Combustion for indirect heating.
 Emissions of particulate matter from the combustion of fuel for indirect heating or for power generation shall be limited by the ASME Standard APS-1, Second Edition, November, 1968, “Recommended Guide for the Control of Dust Emission—Combustion for Indirect Heat Exchangers.”
 For the purpose of this paragraph, the allowable emissions shall be calculated from equation (15) in that standard, with Comax2=50 micrograms per cubic meter.
-Allowable emissions from a single stack may be estimated from Figure 1.
 The maximum ground level dust concentrations designated are above the background level.
 For plants with 4,000 million Btu/hour input or more, the “a” factor shall be 1.0.
 In plants with less than 4,000 million Btu/hour input, appropriate “a” factors, less than 1.0, shall be applied.
 Pertinent correction factors, as specified in the standard, shall be applied for installations with multiple stacks.
 However, for fuel-burning units in operation on January 13, 1976, the maximum allowable emissions calculated under APS-1 for the facility’s equipment configuration on January 13, 1976, shall not be increased even if the changes in the equipment or stack configuration would otherwise allow a recalculation and a higher maximum allowable emission under APS-1.

 (1) Outside any standard metropolitan statistical area, the maximum allowable emissions from each stack, irrespective of stack height, shall be 0.8 pounds of particulates per million Btu input.